-Pitchers are a convenient and cost effective way to remove contaminants from your drinking water.
-As you move your high-school graduate into their college dorm room, considering stocking their mini fridge with a filtered pitcher.
+Pitchers are a convenient and cost-effective way to remove contaminants from your drinking water.
+As you move your high-school graduate into their college dorm room, consider stocking their mini fridge with a filtered pitcher.
 That way they’ll have tasty, purified water at their tap!

 Drinking plenty of water is key to staying healthy, but if your water isn’t safe and clean, it will do you more harm than good.
 Looking to conserve water (and energy!) this summer?
 Check out this related blog from Mr. Rooter Plumbing.